DEBBIE ELLIOTT, Host:

 ELIZABETH BLAIR: Consider this.
-In 2000, three of the top ten best-selling albums of the year were by hip hop artists - Eminem, Nelly and Dr. Dre.
+In 2000, three of the top 10 best-selling albums of the year were by hip hop artists - Eminem, Nelly and Dr. Dre.
 In 2006, there were none.
-Of course all album sales have been steadily declining since 2000, but hip hop has taken the biggest blow.
+Of course, all album sales have been steadily declining since 2000, but hip hop has taken the biggest blow.
 Jeff Mayfield is a senior analyst and director of charts at Billboard magazine.

-Mr. JEFF MAYFIELD (Billboard): If you look at rap albums alone, in 2000 they accounted for 107 million copies.
+JEFF MAYFIELD: If you look at rap albums alone, in 2000 they accounted for 107 million copies.
 This year we just closed out, 2006, it was more along the lines of 59.5 million copies, so that's a decline of 44.4 percent.
 Whereas the overall album market has only dropped by about 25 percent in that period of time.

 BLAIR: And yet hip hop is still a big draw on radio and music television.
 So what's causing the big drop-off in album sales?
 Part of the story, of course, is file sharing.
 Eric Garland is CEO of the online market research company Big Champagne.
 He says hip hop song swapping is hugely popular.

-Mr. ERIC GARLAND (CEO, Big Champagne): Typically when you look at the top songs on popular file sharing networks, you'll see that because the core demographic is so stubbornly young and male, many, if not most, of the titles at the top of that chart are hip hop.
+ERIC GARLAND: Typically when you look at the top songs on popular file-sharing networks, you'll see that because the core demographic is so stubbornly young and male, many, if not most, of the titles at the top of that chart are hip hop.

-Mr. MAYFIELD: If you look at our ring tones chart, hip hop is dominant.
-The first two weeks that we launched that chart, the top 20 was dominated by R&B, hip hop, and I think there was only one song that either rock or pop in the top 10 the first few weeks.
+MAYFIELD: If you look at our ring tones chart, hip hop is dominant.
+The first two weeks that we launched that chart, the top 20 was dominated by R hip hop, and I think there was only one song that was either rock or pop in the top 10 the first few weeks.

 BLAIR: This week, the number one spot on Billboard's hot digital song chart is the MIMS, "This is Why I'm Hot."

-Professor CATHY COHEN (University of Chicago): There's a glorification of violence.
+CATHY COHEN: There's a glorification of violence.
 There's a glorification of kind of shooting and killing and slaying or selling drugs.